paycoreio/docs/docs/connectors/iboxbank/index.md

 * ApplePay certificate (`server.pem`)
 * ApplePay certificate key (`server.key`)

+!!! note

-You should also share a domain URL and a domain association file for the merchant ID verification with your {{custom.company_name}} account manager.
+    You should verify the domain from which you intend to call Apple Pay API.
+Provide your {{custom.company_name}} HPP URL to your Apple Pay developer account manager, obtain a domain association file, and share it with your {{custom.company_name}} account manager.

+    Meanwhile, you should preliminarily determine the verification details with your {{custom.company_name}} account manager if you plan to use a white-label domain.

 ## Connect Provider Account